 - Put Brisket in large oven tray.

 - I put it in my oven at 200 C electric uncovered for 30 minutes and then cover with silver foil very well (completely) turn it down to 110 C electric and leave overnight or in the Roasting Oven of Aga for 20 mins followed by Simmer Oven overnight.

 - I will get it carefully out in the morning (watch out for the liquid tipping out of the tray) and pour off the liquid.
 You could put the meat back in to keep warm, if you need the oven for Roasties etc as I do, then put to one side covered with foil and a couple of tea towels.
 Make sure you get out all the meaty bits from the tray.

 - Wait for the juices to cool a little and take off half the fat, I save it to use for the roast potatoes.

-- Depending on how long the meat is out of the oven I will put it back in uncovered to warm back up.
+- Depending on how long the meat is out of the oven I will put it back in at about 170 C covered with wet greaseproof paper and then silver foil to warm back up.

 - When ready simply carve and Apply to Sunday Face with all the trimmings until it hurts.

 Here ia another super easy and delicious Sunday Lunch recipe-Roast Gammon and Red Cabbage https://wp.me/p8B7Ya-JM